BlueBeetle13/ROS_Project2_TeleOpBot/README.md

 Description
 -----------

-I've always thought that robots look cool with tank tracks so this robot will be using.
+I've always thought that robots look cool with tank tracks so this robot will be using them.
 In addition there will be a camera mounted that can pan and tilt in order to look around.
 I will be controlling this robot using a joystick connected to my laptop and will view the camera feed on my laptop screen.

 Design